latchbio/latch/docs/source/basics/conditional_and_map_tasks.md

 It is possible to consume the outputs from conditional nodes.
 And to pass in outputs from other tasks to conditional nodes.

 The boolean expressions in the condition use `&` and `|` as and / or operators.
-Additionally, unary expressions are not allowed.
+Additionally, binary expressions are not allowed.
 Thus if a task returns a boolean and we wish to use it in a condition of a conditional block, we must use built in truth checks: `result.is_true()` or `result.is_false()`

 ```python
 @small_task